ersanchez/notes/git-without-github.md

 * script-bare-repo.git

       $ git clone --bare\
-      server-scripts\ # This is the name of the directory that we initialized above script-bare-repo.git # This is the name of the new bare repository
+      server-scripts\       # directory that we initialized above script-bare-repo.git  # new bare repository

       Cloning into bare repository 'script-bare-repo.git`...
         done.

 Ok, now we are ready to start cloning the bare repository named `script-bare-repo.git`.